AchalaDK/github101/readme.md

-This is my sample Readme
+#This is my sample Readme for branch a

-#This is feature a branch
+#This is branch a
-#newly added line

-#added a new line for testing-1
-#added a new line for testing-2
-#added a new line for testing-3

-#line to check comaprisons

-#delete
-#delete-1
-#delete-2

-#see conflict feature-a
+#line-a